Collection of Information

 You can complain directly by contacting our Privacy Officer.
 If you are not satisfied with our response, we will advise you on your options for further proceeding with your complaint.

 - Will you notify me if you believe my privacy has been breached?

-Privacy Data breaches may be caused by malicious intentional actions, such as a serious cyber security incident, accidental loss, loss of negligence or loss from improper disclosures.
-Should we suspect a data breach we have mandatory reporting obligation and investigations to notify of such a breach to the person whose personal information has been breached.
+Privacy Data breaches may be caused by malicious intentional actions, such as a serious cyber security incident, accidental loss, loss through negligence or loss from improper disclosures.
+Should we suspect a data breach we have a mandatory reporting obligation to notify of such a breach to the person whose personal information has been breached.